Oregon's Vote by Mail 2020 - a short tour!

 During this time of social distancing and restrictions on public gatherings, the LWVCC will again employ different methods to provide impartial information to voters prior to the November general Election.
 Instead of live public Candidate Debate forums, the League will offer recorded interviews through Zoom, and video recorded debates (when possible) without an audience.

-These have been scheduled and will be available for viewing as soon as possible after the recording dates.
-When the recordings are available you will be able to click on each debate to view.
-North Bend Mayor Debate - Oct.
-14 & OR State Senate Debate & House of Representative Debate both on Oct.
-15. Interviews with candidates for the Coos Bay and North Bend City Councils are being scheduled for early October.
-When the recorded interviews are available you will be able to click on each city above to view.
+These have been scheduled, recorded and are now available for viewing.
+Just click on the Debates & Interviews tab in the menu on the left.
+Then scroll down and click on the debate you wish to view.
+The North Bend Mayor Debate was recorded on Oct.
+14 & the OR State Senate Debate & House of Representative Debate were both recorded on Oct.
+15. Interviews with candidates for the Coos Bay and North Bend City Councils are also available as above with each candidate interview having a separate link.

 Vote 411 - Election Info You Need